 Areas of Expertise

-aquatic biology, biogeography, conservation, environment, evolution, fisheries, genetics, genomics, herpetology, ichthyology, island biogeography, limnology, marine biology, molecular ecology, phylogeography, animals, reptiles, amphibians, gender, sexuality, creationism, wildlife, and oceans
+aquatic biology, biogeography, conservation, environment, evolution, fisheries, genetics, genomics, herpetology, ichthyology, island biogeography, limnology, marine biology, molecular ecology, phylogeography, animals, reptiles, amphibians, gender, sexuality, creationism, wildlife, oceans, marine science, and oceanography

 |Synonym||Title||Times Taught||Terms Taught|

 |BIO-101||Principles of Biology||9||2016/FA, 2014/FA, 2012/FA, 2011/FA, 2010/FA, 2007/FA, and 2006/FA|

 |BIO-102||Organismal Biology Lab||9||2015/SP, 2013/SP, 2012/SP, 2011/SP, 2010/SP, 2009/SP, 2008/SP, and 2007/SP|

 |BIO-102||Organismal Biology||8||2015/SP, 2013/SP, 2012/SP, 2011/SP, 2009/SP, 2008/SP, and 2007/SP|